UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

 **Model Configuration**

 Now that you have completely set up your system and defined all input data, you can set the model configuration as you wish for the optimization (this also includes specifying the path for your outputs) in ``ConfigModel.JSON``.
+Make sure that the result folder path in ``reporting/save_path`` refers to an existing folder.

 Optimize the model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^